HeringtonPress/OLC/Chapter03.md

 To change the world, select an ability (Alter, Create, or Harm) and a number of Sorcerer Dice (SD) you wish to invest, roll them, and add the numbers together.
 As a Sorcerer, you get +1 SD per Sorcerer template.
 Some effects depend on the number of [dice] invested and the [sum] they show.
 Doubles, triples and quadruples result in Calamities.

 SD can be used any number of times per day.
 Unlike a wizard’s MD, they always return to your pool.
-Each time you use your sorcerous powers past the �rst time per day, add +1 ID (Instability Die) to your pool.
+Each time you use your sorcerous powers past the first time per day, add +1 ID (Instability Die) to your pool.
 These dice do not count towards the [dice] and [sum] of sorcerous effects, but they do count towards doubles.
 Use 2 different colours of dice.
 Increasing the power of your sorcerous effects may also add ID.

 Sorcerers don't run out of steam.
 They have the opposite problem.